A word from our founder

 When I was just a boy, my dad said; “Josh, it takes years to build up a reputation and allot of hard work; but it only takes a few minutes to completely ruin it.”
 He never said it again, it just stuck with me and I know that someday when my children are old enough to understand I will have to tell them those same words.

-My girls have taught me not to take myself too seriously and to live life in the moment.
+They are teaching me not to take myself too seriously and to live life in the moment.

 We live in a society that expects you to be connected 24-7.